rheslip/M8-Headless/README.md

 I wired up a battery gauge using two MIC803-30, a MIC803-31 (what I had) and a resistor divider chain.
 These pull PI gpio pins 17,27 and 22 low in sequence as the battery voltage drops.
 I extended the TFT driver low battery code to draw four different battery icons based on the GPIO inputs.

+Enclosure

+I designed a 3D printed enclosure for this project.
+It still a work in progress bit I'll put the files here eventually

 TFT driver

 This is the magic that allows 25-45 fps on a PI Zero 2W.
 It copies the 640x480 X frame buffer to the TFT over the PI's SPI bus. https://github.com/juj/fbcp-ili9341.git